Introduction

 Leave all other settings as default and click Ok to close and save.

 2. Click the Edit link beside Issue Card.
-In the User ID Options section enable Assign user ID and select the Azure AD connection in the drop-down list.
+In the User ID Options section enable Assign user ID and select the Entra ID connection in the drop-down list.
+If you wish to issue a certificate(s) then add these in Enroll Certificate Options section.

 Leave all other settings as is and click Ok to save the settings.